-Following completion of remediation activities, it is anticipated that a water feature will be established as part of the open space plan for the proposed development.
-Similar to the existing Shale Pond, it is not anticipated that the feature will have a direct surface water connection to Lake Ontario or the Credit River and therefore, fish would not be able to move into the pond via a surface water pathway.
+However, following completion of remediation activities, a water feature may be established as part of the open space plan for the proposed development if the City determines it desires a water feature.
+It is not required for stormwater management purposes nor for habitat compensation.
+Similar to the existing Shale Pond, it is not anticipated that the feature, if established, will have a direct surface water connection to Lake Ontario or the Credit River and therefore, fish would not be able to move into the pond via a surface water pathway.
 However, over time, establishment of a fish population in the pond is likely via other pathways (e.g., through piscivorous bird activity).
-The naturalized water feature is anticipated to provide suitable habitat for self-sustaining populations of a number of common fish species should they become established in the water feature.
-Environmental (e.g., sediment and water quality) conditions within the water feature will be significantly improved compared to existing conditions as a result of the remediation and redevelopment process, resulting in an ecologically more suitable environment for fish and elimination of potential food chain issues associated with the current potentially contaminated fish from the pond.
+The naturalized water feature, if established, would likely provide suitable habitat for self-sustaining populations of a number of common fish species should they become established in the water feature.
+Environmental (e.g., sediment and water quality) conditions within the water feature will be significantly improved compared to existing conditions as a result of the remediation process, resulting in an ecologically more suitable environment for fish and elimination of potential food chain issues associated with the current potentially contaminated fish from the pond.

-Therefore, site remediation activities will result in the removal of the existing low sensitivity population of Fathead Minnow from the Shale Pond.
-Over time, a fish population may establish in the proposed pond; the naturalized water feature would provide improved habitat for fish, and the feature will have significantly enhanced overall environmental quality of the aquatic habitat.
+Therefore, site remediation activities will result in the removal of the existing low sensitivity population of Fathead Minnow from the man-made, industrial purposed Shale Pond.
+Specific compensation to address the loss of fish habitat due to site remediation activities in the pond is not warranted.
+However, a water feature may be created in the open space (if desired by the City) and if this occurs, over time, a fish population may establish in the water feature.
+Should this occur, the water feature would provide improved habitat for fish compared to the existing Shale Pond, and the feature will have significantly enhanced overall environmental quality of the aquatic habitat.